Clarence T. "Curly" Edwinson: World War II

 Moving to Italy in August 1944, General Edwinson was designated commander of the 82nd Fighter Group.
 According to one source, Edwinson led the first all-fighter shuttle mission to Russia.
 Air Force records, however, show this first shuttle mission did not occur until July 22, 1944.

+The Niš incident

-Edwinson was in command during a controversial incident in November 1944 when American pilots shot down four Soviet Yaks.
+Edwinson was in command during the Niš incident on 7 November 1944, when he and his pilots strafed a Soviet convoy, killing an allied general and dozens of other troops, and shot down two Soviet Yaks.

+The battle started when Edwinson's fighters strafed a Red Army convoy and airbase near Niš, Yugoslavia, prompting an air battle with responding Soviet Air Force fighters.
+More than 30 Russian soldiers were killed on the ground.
+Two American P-38 Lightning and two Soviet Yak-9 fighters were shot down in the air battle, and a third Yak-9 fell to Soviet antiaircraft fire.

+Due to the death of Red Army general Grigory Kotov, the incident caused diplomatic tension that was resolved only when Soviet officials accepted the American explanation that the attack was a mistake caused by navigational error.
+Despite the official Soviet conclusion, postwar Soviet memoirs claimed that the American attack was intentional.

+Edwinson did not report the incident to his superiors and instead went on leave.
+Three days later, on 10 November, Red Army deputy chief of the General Staff General Aleksey Antonov reported the incident to Major General John R. Deane, chief of the American military mission in Moscow.
+In his report, Antonov stated there were 27 attacking Lightnings (the Americans say 12).
+Edwinson was reassigned stateside after an investigation.

+The United States apologized to the Soviet Union, stating that the attack was the result of a grave error by American pilots sent to attack German forces on the road from Skopje to Pristina.
+On 14 December, American ambassador to the Soviet Union W. Averell Harriman apologized on behalf of Franklin D. Roosevelt and George C. Marshall and offered to send liaison officers to the 3rd Ukrainian Front to prevent further incidents; Stalin rejected it, because a line of demarcation had been drawn indicating the boundaries of Allied air actions.

-The incident is described in Combat Aircraft of World War II by Glenn B. Bavousett:
+An American perspective of the incident is described in Combat Aircraft of World War II by Glenn B. Bavousett:

 The first engagement occurred in early November 1944, over Yugoslavia.
 Russian ground forces had the Germans in retreat.
 The 15th Air Force was requested to provide close air support.
 Colonel C.T.
 "Curly" Edwinson's (now General; Ret.)
 82nd Fighter Group operating from Foggia Italy, caught the mission.
 The Husky P-38's performance was so good that the Russians asked for a repeat support mission to be flown by the same group the following day.
 Again Edwinson led his three squadrons of P-38s across the Adriatic and down into the valleys of mountainous Yugoslavia.